World leaders gather for G7 meetings, ready to pile fresh sanctions on Russia over Ukraine war - The Boston Globe

 The official added that the other nations in the group would undertake similar steps to further isolate Russia and to undermine its ability to wage war in Ukraine.
 Details were to come out over the course of the weekend summit.

-Japanese Prime Minister Fumio Kishida, who is hosting the summit in his hometown, opened the global diplomacy with a sitdown with U.S. President Joe Biden after Biden’s arrival at a nearby military base.
+Japanese Prime Minister Fumio Kishida, who is hosting the summit in his hometown, opened the global diplomacy with a sit-down with President Biden after Biden’s arrival at a nearby military base.
 Kishida also held talks with British Prime Minister Rishi Sunak before the three-day gathering of leaders opens.

 “We very much welcome that the cooperation has evolved in leaps and bounds,” he said.